 By covering only three continents — North America, Europe, and Asia — but by excluding Africa and Latin America, the editors may have limited their vision.
 Had they dropped the essays on South Korea and Myanmar and added chapters on the foreign policy of Nigeria or South Africa and Brazil or Mexico, the book would have presented a truly global perspective.
 Nonetheless, this work is invaluable.
 It explores the philosophy of international politics in contemporary times.
 It should immensely interest everyone who is curious about what really drives a nation’s foreign policy.
 It may inspire others to produce volumes that are even broader in scope.

-Values in Foreign Policy; Edited by Krishnan Srinivasan & others, Rowman & Littlefield.
+Values in Foreign Policy; Edited by Krishnan Srinivasan & others (Rowman & Littlefield, 2019)

-Rajiv Bhatia is Distinguished Fellow, Gateway House, and a former Ambassador
+Rajiv Bhatia is Distinguished Fellow, Foreign Policy Studies Programme, Gateway House, and a former Ambassador